 These fees are non-refundable from Medicare and cover consumables used during the procedure.

-Doctors accept payments by cash, credit card or EFTPOS.
+Independant GPs accept payments by cash, credit card or EFTPOS.

-Doctors now offer Medicare Ezyclaim.
+GPs now offer Medicare Ezyclaim.
 For eligible services, your Medicare Rebate is paid back to your DEBIT CARD immediately after you have settled your doctors’ account.

 An appointment must be booked with a doctor if you require a script.
 The doctors feel that it is best and safest for their patients return for all script renewals.
 This allows for medication to be reviewed and your health to be monitored.